FDA regulation of dietary supplements

 The Dietary Supplement Health and Education Act of 1994 (DSHEA) gave the FDA authority to establish specific standards for dietary supplements.
 The law provides that a dietary supplement is adulterated if it or any of its ingredients poses a significant or unreasonable risk of illness or injury when used as directed.

 The DSHEA defines dietary supplements and outlines advertising and labeling requirements.
 Manufacturers can make nutritional support claims, which describe a dietary supplement’s effects on the structure or function of the body.
-But there must be proof of such claims, even though FDA approval is not required prior to making such claims.
+But there must be proof of such claims, even though there is no requirement for FDA approval prior to making such claims.

 Under DSHEA, the FDA has the power to establish good manufacturing practices for dietary supplements.
-The FDA is authorized to remove a dietary supplement from the market if it concludes that the product poses a significant or unreasonable risk of illness or injury when used as directed.
+The FDA may remove a dietary supplement from the market if it concludes that the product poses a significant or unreasonable risk of illness or injury when used as directed.

 The FDA regulation of dietary supplements included banning the sale of Ephedra